agmewkill/agmewkill.github.io/projects/bathrooms/README.md

 # Public Bathroom Access Audit — San Diego County

 **Status:** 🚧 In progress (active development)
-**Focus:** Geospatial data engineering, audit workflows, and public infrastructure analysis
+**Primary focus:** Geospatial data engineering, audit workflows, and public infrastructure analysis

-This project documents the development of an open-source, geospatial workflow to audit public bathroom access across San Diego County.
-The goal is to move an existing ArcGIS Online mapping project toward a transparent, reproducible, and extensible open-source data product that supports both **engineering workflows** and **policy analysis**.
+This project documents the development of an open-source geospatial system to audit **public bathroom access** across San Diego County.
+It is intentionally designed as both a **policy-relevant public interest project** and a **data engineering portfolio example** demonstrating scalable spatial workflows.

+The work currently exists as an ArcGIS Online map and is being migrated toward an open, reproducible, pipeline-driven architecture.

 ---

-## Project motivation
+## Why this project exists

-Access to safe, publicly available bathrooms is a critical component of public health, accessibility, and homelessness response.
-Despite its importance, bathroom availability data is often fragmented, outdated, or locked behind proprietary platforms.
+Access to publicly available bathrooms is a critical issue for:

-This project aims to:
-- Create a **clear, auditable dataset** of public bathroom locations
+- public health,
+- accessibility and ADA compliance,
+- homelessness response,
-- Support **public-facing mapping and data entry**
+- and basic urban infrastructure planning.

-- Enable **repeatable geospatial pipelines** for validation and updates
-- Bridge **policy questions** with **engineering-grade data workflows**
+Despite this importance, bathroom access data is often:
+- fragmented across agencies,
+- outdated,
+- manually maintained,
+- or locked inside proprietary platforms.

+This project aims to create a **transparent, auditable, and extensible dataset** that can support both **analysis** and **public-facing tools**.

 ---

-## Current state
+## Current state (legacy implementation)

-- ✅ A working **ArcGIS Online map** documenting bathroom locations and attributes
+- ✅ Bathroom locations and attributes mapped in **ArcGIS Online**
-- ✅ Structured survey-style attributes (accessibility, hours, maintenance, etc.)
+- ✅ Structured attributes (hours, accessibility, ownership, notes)
+- 🚧 No automated validation or versioning
-- 🚧 Migration toward an **open-source stack**
+- 🚧 Manual update workflows
-- 🚧 Pipeline development for ingestion, validation, and publishing
+- 🚧 Proprietary hosting

+The ArcGIS Online map is treated as a **source and reference implementation**, not the final product.

+---

+## Planned open-source architecture

+The long-term goal is to replace the legacy implementation with:

+- **Schema-driven ingestion**
+- **Automated validation**
+- **Versioned datasets**
-- 🚧 Planning for user-submitted data and moderation workflows
+- **Support for user-submitted data**

-This repository represents the **open-source transition and engineering design**, not a finalized product.
+- **Open web visualization**

 ---